adelmonte/Simple_Package_Manager/README.md

 ## Features

-- Interactive fzf menu-driven interface
+- fzf menu-driven interface (with multi-select)
-- Dependency exploration and analysis
 - System update
 - Orphaned package cleanup
+- Dependency exploration and analysis
 - Package downgrading
 - Cache clearing
-- Package count, pacman and yay cache monitor, and optional "Available Updates" counter.
+- Package count, pacman and yay cache monitor, and available "Updates" counter.

 ## CAUTION!
 - (Optional) shell sources will hijack `install` command
 - Updates are auto-yes, no-confirm and include flatpak updates (user can edit script if they wish)
-- Clean Package Cache will also auto select `y` for all options after starting
+- Clean Package Cache will also auto select `y` for all options after confirmation
 - Removal is -Rnsc

 ## Prerequisites